h-hafezi/kzh_fold/src/gadgets/r1cs/readme.md

+Got it!
+Here's the revised README with the explanation about the `Absorb` trait instead of listing it as a function.

-# README
+# R1CS

 This code has been borrowed from [Nexus](https://github.com/nexus-xyz/nexus-zkvm).
 It implements R1CS (Rank-1 Constraint System) instances, witnesses, and relaxed R1CS based on the Nova paper.
 The R1CS structure is supported by a sparse matrix implementation found in the `sparse.rs` file, which provides fast matrix-vector multiplication similar to the SciPy library.
 This code constructs R1CS instances and witnesses, checks satisfiability, and provides functions to fold (relaxed) R1CS instances and witnesses, merging them into new relaxed R1CS instances and witnesses.

 ## R1CSShape

-This struct includes the public input for a (relaxed) R1CS instance
+This struct includes the public input for a (relaxed) R1CS instance.

 ```rust
 #[derive(Debug, Clone, PartialEq, Eq, CanonicalSerialize, CanonicalDeserialize)]